Do you like to know how to get Office 365 activity alerts when a user…

 Sign in to Exchange Admin Center (EAC) with admin privileges.
 This is on the Exchange on-premises server and NOT Office 365.
 Click recipients in the feature pane and click groups in the tabs.

 We already have mail-enabled security groups.
 It means that we can use it as an email distribution list as well as security groups to assign permissions to resources.
-The group and the group members are synchronized with Azure AD Connect as part of directory synchronization solutions that is in place.
+The group and the group members are synchronized with Azure AD Connect as part of the directory synchronization solution that is in place.

 Add Exchange on-premises and Office 365 mailbox